Holidays Calendar for October 26, 2017

 • 1961 Born: Dylan McDermott, American actor.
 He is best known for playing Bobby Donnell on the legal drama series The Practice, which earned him a Golden Globe Award.

-• 1952 Died: Hattie McDaniel, American actress and singer, best known for the role as Mammy in Gone with the Wind.
-This role brought her the Academy Awards for Best Supporting Actress, making her the first African American to win an Academy Award.
+• 1952 Died: Hattie McDaniel, American actress, singer-songwriter, and comedienne.
+For her role as Mammy in Gone with the Wind, she won the Academy Award for Best Supporting Actress.

-• 1890 Died: Carlo Collodi, Italian writer, known for his children's stories, including the world-renowned fairy tale novel The Adventures of Pinocchio.
+• 1890 Died: Carlo Collodi, Italian writer known for his children's stories, including the world-renowned fairy tale novel The Adventures of Pinocchio.

-• 1863 The world's oldest football association, the Football Association was formed in London.
+• 1863 The world's oldest football association, the Football Association, was formed in London.

 • 1689 General Piccolomini of Austria burned down Skopje, the capital of Macedonia, to prevent the spread of cholera.
 He died of cholera himself soon after.

 • 1491 Born: Zhengde, Emperor of China.
 His reign lasted from June 19, 1505 to April 20, 1521.
-His reign was full of reckless, foolish and pointless actions.
+It was full of reckless, foolish and pointless actions.

 • 1440 Died: Gilles de Rais, French knight, companion-in-arms of Joan of Arc and the inspiration for the fairytale Bluebeard by Charles Perrault.